globophobe/globophobe/README.md

 Some stuff I've made in my free time:

 1. A custom [Semantic UI admin theme](https://github.com/globophobe/django-semantic-admin) for Django.
-2. A reuseable Django [app to collect and aggregate tick data](https://github.com/globophobe/fastapi-quant-candles) from financial exchanges.
+2. A Django app to download and [aggregate candlesticks from tick data](https://github.com/globophobe/django-quant-candles).

 My hobby is 3-club speed juggling.